pytest-dev/pytest-iam/README.md

 pytest-iam provides tools to test your application authentication mechanism agaist a OAuth2/OIDC server:

 - It launches a [Canaille](https://canaille.yaal.coop) instance
-- It provides a ``iam_fixture`` that comes with several features:
+- It provides a ``iam_server`` fixture that comes with several features:
-    - Provides the URL of the IAM server to configure your application
+    - the URL of the IAM server to configure your application
-    - Provides you access to the IAM models (Users, groups, clients, tokens etc.) to prepare your tests and check the side effects.
+    - IAM models (Users, groups, clients, tokens etc.) to prepare your tests and check the side effects.
       More details on [the reference](https://pytest-iam.readthedocs.io/en/latest/reference.html)
-    - Provides utilities to log-in users and give their consent to your application
+    - utilities to log-in users and give their consent to your application
-    - Provides utilities to generate random users and groups
+    - utilities to generate random users and groups

-To run a full authentication process in your test, you can write something like this:
+To run a full authentication process for a client application in your test, you can write something like this:

 ```python
 def test_authentication(iam_server, testapp, client):